 And the reason for this is obvious.
 To address its carbon-based energy usage, the company buys a surplus of renewable energy in regions or hours when solar and wind power are abundant – an example would be buying large amounts of wind energy in US Midwest to offset a lack of renewable energy purchases in Asia.

 While this is a positive result as the company’s purchases directly result in more renewables being added to the grid, it’s still not a complete solution as Google’s facilities aren’t running 24/7 on carbon-free power.
-And so that’s the next goal for Google, for every data centre to be always matched around the clock with carbon-free power.
+And so that’s the next goal for Google, for every data center to be always matched around the clock with carbon-free power.

 “Ultimately, we aspire to source carbon-free energy for our operations in all places, at all times.
 Creating a carbon-free future will be no easy feat, but the urgency of climate change demands bold solutions,” Terrell says.

 In terms of the way forward, Google says it’s still in the early stages of reaching this milestone, but has outlined a number a path forward.

 The first step will be policy and market reforms that abolish barriers to obtaining carbon-free energy, in addition to new policies that promote the significant importance of carbon-free energy and appropriately price the attributes of different power sources.

 Google says it will continue to put its weight behind electricity market reforms that open up avenues to carbon-free power around the globe.